Stephanie Adams

 Stephanie Adams (July 24, 1970 – c.
-May 18, 2018) was an American model and author.
+May 18, 2018) was an American model, author, and murderer.
 She was Playboy Playmate of the Month for November 1992.

 On May 18, 2018, Adams killed herself and her seven-year-old son in a murder-suicide.
 According to the New York City Police Department, she pushed her son out of a 25th-story balcony, before jumping herself.

 Early life

 Adams was born in Orange, New Jersey, and was raised by her aunts Joyce and Pearl, former models who encouraged her to begin modeling at the age of 16.
 She was of African American, Euro-American, and Cherokee ancestry, and claimed to be a direct descendant of Presidents John Adams and John Quincy Adams.

 Career

 Adams graduated from Ophelia DeVore School of Charm and began a career as a model, appearing in photo shoots for Seventeen magazine, Venus Swimwear, and commercial advertisements for Clairol.
 She appeared as "Miss November 1992" in Playboy magazine while modeling for Wilhelmina Models.
 She later moved to Elite Model Management after becoming engaged to its CEO, John Casablancas.

 Adams earned a bachelor's degree from Fairleigh Dickinson University in 1992.
 She made a cameo appearance for the "Top 10" list on the Late Show with David Letterman on November 20, 2003, to commemorate the 50th anniversary of Playboy magazine.
 She appeared on the cover of The Village Voice in 2005.

 In 1999, Adams founded Goddessy, according to her a portmanteau of "goddess" and "odyssey".
 She published her first book in 2003 and started her own publishing company in 2007.
 Following the death of her aunt from breast cancer in 2003, she dedicated more of her time to writing.
 That same year, she published a book dedicated to her deceased aunt titled He Only Takes the Best, followed by another book written in honor of her elderly Aunt Pearl titled Guardian.
 Adams produced about two dozen metaphysical books, astrology calendars and a tarot card set marketed under the Goddessy brand.
 She also published a novel titled Empress in 2004, featuring women in ancient Rome.

 Adams was founder and CEO of the skin care product company Goddessy Organics.
 With her husband, she was co-owner of Wall Street Chiropractic and Wellness.